Rob Davis (politician): Life and career

-Election to York city council
+York City Council

 He was one of six new councillors elected for York in the 1991 municipal election, as city residents voted out a number of incumbents following the revelations of the Fairbank Park Scandal.
-Davis was the first Black Canadian elected to the York council in the city's 200-year history.
+At age 27, he became one of Ontario's youngest elected officials.

 He was re-elected to the York council in the 1994 election.
 His council experience includes service on the Administrative Services Committee, the Works and Parks Committee, the boards of health, the Northwestern General Hospital, the York Library and the St. Clair Community Youth Services.
+Davis was the budget chief in 1997 in the City of York, and that year the city brought in a zero tax hike.

 1996 Ontario by-election

 He campaigned for the Legislative Assembly of Ontario in a 1996 by-election in York South, as a candidate of the Progressive Conservative Party when New Democratic Party (NDP) leader Bob Rae vacated his seat.
 Davis defeated Zubair Chowdhry for the Progressive Conservative nomination and placed third in the election with 5,093 votes (25.69%).
 The winner was Gerard Kennedy, who shortly afterwards sought the leadership of the Liberals.
 City councillor David Miller finished second for the NDP.
-Davis was 32 years old at the time.

 Toronto City Council

 The City of York was amalgamated into the new City of Toronto in 1997, and Davis was elected to Toronto City Council in the 1997 election as one of two members for Ward 28.
 He served as chair of Toronto's crime prevention task force and, in 2000, was the driving force behind a gun buyback program which allocated fifty dollars to any city resident who surrendered a gun.
-The program was generally considered a success, and Davis has said that the city could collect over 2,000 guns in less than two weeks.
 He also served as vice-chair of the Toronto Transit Commission (TTC) from 1997 to 2000.

-Davis was a right-wing councillor and often highlighted tax reduction and law-and-order issues.
-An ally of mayor Mel Lastman, he sought to have Howard Moscoe removed as TTC chair in 1999.
+Davis was a right-wing councillor and an ally of mayor Mel Lastman.
+He sought to have Howard Moscoe removed as TTC chair in 1999.
 In 1998, Davis was one of 13 councillors to vote against same-sex benefits for city employees.

-Defeat

 The wards in Toronto were redistributed before the 2000 election, and some sitting councillors were forced to face one another for re-election.
 Davis was defeated in Ward 21, losing to fellow councillor Joe Mihevc by over 3,500 votes following a very divisive contest.
 He sought to return to council in the 2003 campaign in Ward 33 in the eastern part of the former city of North York.
 Still, he was narrowly defeated by Shelley Carroll.